poleve540/CallMePol/posts/2023-05-12-sourceport-review.md

 (insert crispy screenshot)

 New gameplay features are available, such as jumping and a limited freelook.
-You can also change certain gameplay settings,
+You can also change certain settings regarding how the game behaves, like disabling monster infinite height.

+But my favourite thing has to be the small details added to the game.
+Colored blood for hell knights and cacodemons, randomly mirrored corpses,
 <!--stackedit_data:
 eyJwcm9wZXJ0aWVzIjoiZXh0ZW5zaW9uczpcbiAgcHJlc2V0Oi
-BnZm1cbiIsImhpc3RvcnkiOlstNjcwNTY2NTQyLC0yMTI4NDgx
-NzEwLC0xMzQ5ODgwOTYzLDE4ODc0NjM0OTldfQ==
+BnZm1cbiIsImhpc3RvcnkiOlstMTQxMDM1MjE3MywtMjEyODQ4
+MTcxMCwtMTM0OTg4MDk2MywxODg3NDYzNDk5XX0=
 -->